snowex-hackweek/website-2021/_sources/projects/example_workflow.md

 $ cd <project-repo-name>
 ```

 Now, check in with your team: has there been any new work pushed to GitHub?
-If so, you will need to pull remote changes to your master branch:
+If so, you will need to pull remote changes to your main branch:

 ```
 $ git fetch
-$ git pull origin master:master
+$ git pull origin main:main
 ```

 Next, checkout your working branch.
 Use the ```-b``` option if you are beginning work and need to create a new branch: